All Episodes

 A government which gets votes by promising everybody that they're going to take care of them.

-However that is interpreted.
+However, that is interpreted.

-They're going to keep you from starving, they're going to keep you fed.
+They're going to keep you fed.

-They're going to get you with a phone, they're going to keep you connected to TV, they're going to make sure that you have some kind of income.
+They're going to make sure that you have some kind of income.

 They're going to do something.